sjbennett123/gloryforthefist/content/past_writeups/misc/knee_deep_camp_1/_index.md

 treasure: Production Item, Components, Coins

-rumors: |
-  There has been a sudden influx of celestial energy in the area as of the last few days.
-I am uncertain of what these energies are yet but I shall investigate them .
-It could be something with the Leylines but it feels more tied to the land with celestial energy, very concerning for me as a Celestial Formalist.
-I shall return with what I find out at the market gathering upcoming.

-  Stay Safe,

-  Magnus Kane of the Rygal Order

 hook: Magnus Kane enters town to inform the adventurers of his observing of a ritual site setup on his patrols and how he thinks these sites will be utilized with the Bomb.
 scenes: